Zhangkun-0313/MyNotebook/README.md

 # MrDcheng's Notebook

-Try using "Issues" to keep and organize notes, essays and extensive content, about life, technology and hobbies.
+Try using "Issues" to keep and organize notes, excerpts and essays, about life, technology and hobbies.

 ## The declaration of creation